OmarWaelOW/El-Sabek---GDSC-SC-2024/README.md

 # Machine-learned patterns in economic development

-This repository contains the code and instructions for reproducing the results of the paper "Machine-learned patterns suggest that diversification drives economic development" by Charles D. Brummitt, Andrés Gómez-Liévano, Ricardo Hausmann, and Matthew H. Bonds.
+This repository contains the code and instructions for reproducing the results of the paper "El Sabek" by Omar.W.Sabek.

 ## Reproducing the results